kahinimehta/SocialRecognitionTask/CSV_VARIABLES_DOCUMENTATION.md

   - **Note**: The localizer task uses a different timeout (10.0 seconds for questions) - see Localizer Task section below
 - The experiment saves data incrementally after each trial, not just at the end
 - Block 0 is the practice block (3 trials), blocks 1-10 are experimental blocks (10 trials each)
-- **Narrative context**: The experiment is framed as a photography studio collaboration where participants work with Amy (reliable partner) or Ben (unreliable partner) to help sort images for an exhibition.
+- **Narrative context**: The experiment is framed as a photography studio collaboration.
+It is Amy's shop.
+Carly is Amy's assistant and appears only in the practice block (same image as Amy).
+Experimental blocks use Amy (reliable partner) or Ben (unreliable partner) to help sort images for an exhibition.
 Scoring is framed as "in-house curator" evaluations.
 - **Scoring display**: Trial outcomes show "The in-house curator scored this image: X points" instead of "Points earned this trial".
 Block summaries show "The in-house curator scored this collection X points out of a total of 10 points!" (actual points, not scaled).
 All point displays (trial, block summary, final score) are rounded to 1 decimal place for readability, but logged data maintains full precision.
 - Points are calculated based on Euclidean distance: `points = 1.0 - distance(final_answer, ground_truth)`
 - **Practice Block (Block 0)**: